-The hike to Cerro Del Mono begins just outside of Higuera Blanca, a small pueblo located near Litibu, another pueblo with a wide beach where you can jump in the water after hiking.
+PRO TIP: The hike to Cerro Del Mono is just outside of Higuera Blanca, a small village off the highway.
+Nearby you can also find Litibu, another pueblo with a wide beach where you can take a swim after hiking.

 3. Grab some ice cream

-As someone who loves ice cream, I think you should visit at least one of Sayulita’s ice cream shops! 😊There are many small ice cream shops in Sayulita where you can try paletas, a traditional Mexican ice cream that looks similar to a popsicle; or shaved ice that is called Tepoznieves.
+As someone who loves ice cream, I think you should visit at least one of Sayulita’s ice cream shops! 😊There are many small ice cream shops in Sayulita where you can try paletas, a traditional Mexican ice cream that looks similar to a popsicle; or shaved ice that has a multitude of flavors.

-I loved Chi Chi Li, a vegan ice cream shop that has man yummy flavors like mango, strawberry, and pineapple, among others.
-Even if you are not a vegan, I highly recommend this place!
+I loved Chi Chi Li, a vegan ice cream shop that has many yummy flavors like mango, strawberry, and pineapple, among others.
+Even if you are not a vegan, I still recommend this place.

 4. Participate in turtle conservation

 The best way to support local conservation efforts is by participating in events like releasing newly hatched turtles into the ocean.
-Sayulita Turtle Camp (Campamento Tortuguero Sayulita) is a voluntary community group that educates locals about the importance of turtle conservation and preserving these species.
+Sayulita Turtle Camp (Campamento Tortuguero Sayulita) is a voluntary community group that educates everyone about turtle conservation and organizes turtle releases.

 5. Grab an insta shot

 Even if you have never visited Sayulita, there’s a good chance you’ve seen photos of Calle Delfines (or Slap Street).
-Adorned by colorful Papel Picado, and flanked by street vendors, tour offices, and restaurants, this is a perfect spot to grab your Instagram spot!
+Adorned by colorful Papel Picado, and flanked by street vendors, tour offices, and restaurants, it’s a perfect spot to grab your Instagram spot!

 While taking photos on this street is one of the best free things to do in Sayulita, this place gets busy quickly, as many travelers come here to snap photos and take videos.
 By 10 a.m., the street has a decent amount of traffic, so your best bet is to arrive as early as 7 a.m. and no later than 8 a.m.

-PRO TIP: This is not the only street in Sayulita where you can take photos with the colorful papel picado string above.
-There are several streets throughout Sayulita, so take your camera and spend some time exploring the town.
+PRO TIP: Slap Street is not the only place in Sayulita where you can take photos with the colorful papel picado.
+There are several streets throughout Sayulita, so take your camera and explore the town on foot.

 6. Go whale-watching